sigmaSd/irust-vim-plugin/README.md

 - `:IRustSendCurrentWord` sends the word under the cursor
 - `:IRustSendCurrentLine` sends the current line
 - `:IRustSendSelection` sends the selected text

+There are also commands to sync the current file to the repl
 - `:IRustSyncToCursor` copies the whole file to IRust buffer, and sets its internal cursor to the current line (so variables in scope can be accessed)
+- `:IRustSyncCrateToCursor` copies the whole src directory and toml file to IRust, this is the same as `IRustSyncToCursor` but more powerful since it allows using files that have internal or external imports

+Couple of caveat of sync:
+- Should be only used with `main.rs` file
+- `IRustSyncCrateToCursor` assumes a particular layout of the crate, it should at least have `$crate/src/main.rs` as an entry point
+- more..

 **Bindings example:**
 ```vim